Tuberculosis (TB) is a curable infectious disease caused by the tubercle bacillus 'Mycobacterium tuberculosis' or 'M. tuberculosis'.

 Nearly all countries in the world are now affected by the global resurgence of TB driven primarily by poverty and poor access to health services, migration and HIV.
 The WHO has adopted the goal of dramatically reducing the global burden of TB by 2015 in line with the Millennium Development Goals and the Stop TB Partnership targets and report that TB incidence and mortality rates have been falling since 2006 although there is still much work to be done [The Stop TB Strategy, WHO http://www.who.int/tb/strategy/stop_tb_strategy/en/index.html].

-The majority of cases were notified from urban centres, amongst young adults, those from countries with high TB burdens, and those with social risk factors for TB.
-As in previous years, London accounted for the highest proportion of cases in the UK (39%) followed by the West Midlands region (11%).
-Similar to 2010, 74% of these were born outside the UK and mainly originated from South Asia and sub-Saharan Africa.
-Rates in the UK born population continued to remain stable at 4.1 per 100,000 population suggesting continued transmission of tuberculosis in the UK.
+The majority of TB cases occurred in large urban centres, amongst young adults, those from countries with high TB burdens, and those with social risk factors for TB.
+As in previous years, London accounted for the highest proportion of cases in the UK (39%) followed by the West Midlands PHE Centre area (12%).

 The BCG (Bacille Calmette Guérin) vaccine protects against TB (tuberculosis).
 It is made from a weakened strain of Mycobacterium bovis, the organism that causes TB in cattle.
 This organism has been modified in the vaccine so that it produces immunity against TB without causing the disease.
 It is a live vaccine – that is, the bacteria in the vaccine are still alive but are weakened so that they do not cause TB disease.